loc-conformance/linebench/README.md

 Same rows and rules, with the machine's shift taken over the same span.
 A run on another platform, over another corpus, on another cpu, commit or disk, or recorded after this one, is named as not comparable with the reason, and a run that would be published cannot name a local one.
-The block goes to the terminal and to `notes.md`, never to the page.
+The block goes to the terminal and to `notes.md`, and stays off the page.

 ## Equal work and the machine